awsdocs/aws-app-runner-developer-guide/doc_source/service-source-image.md

 ### Using an image stored in Amazon ECR *in your AWS account*<a name="service-source-image.providers.ecr"></a>

 [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/) stores images in repositories\.
 There are private and public repositories\.
 To deploy your image to an App Runner service from a private repository, App Runner needs permission to read your image from Amazon ECR\.
 To give that permission to App Runner, you need to provide App Runner with an *access role*\.
 This is an AWS Identity and Access Management \(IAM\) role that has the necessary Amazon ECR action permissions\.
 When you use the App Runner console to create the service, you can choose an existing role in your account\.
-Alternatively, you can use the IAM console to create a new custom role, or choose for the App Runner console to create a role for you based on managed policies\.
+Alternatively, you can use the IAM console to create a new custom role\.
+Or, you can choose for the App Runner console to create a role for you based on managed policies\.

 When you use the App Runner API or the AWS CLI, you complete a two\-step process\.
 First, you use the IAM console to create an access role\.
 You can use a managed policy that App Runner provides or enter your own custom permissions\.
 Then, you provide the access role during service creation using the [CreateService](https://docs.aws.amazon.com/apprunner/latest/api/API_CreateService.html) API action\.